 Elective in Psychodynamic Psychiatry

-- An integration of the whole learning experience through supervision/mentorship by therapy staff
+- integration of the entire learning experience through supervision/mentorship by therapy staff.